dszakal/autodb/README.md

     $autoDb->addWriteOnceTable('my_strict_log');
     $autoDb->addReadOnlyTable('categories');

-    // You can insert more new rows with one array using AutoRecord::saveMore($arrayOfSameTableAutorecords);
+    // You can insert more new rows with one single query optimally using AutoRecord::saveMore($arrayOfSameTableAutorecords);
     // This line will also update one by one the lines already having a primary key